Bloating 101: What’s Normal, What’s Not, and What Might Help

 • Perimenopause and menopause: Hormonal variability and decline can worsen digestive symptoms.

-• General effects: Estrogen influences both how much water your body holds and the speed at which food moves through the gut.
+• General effects: Estrogen influences both the amount of water your body holds and the rate at which food moves through the gut.

 For many women, what causes bloating one week may not be the same the next, making it a uniquely frustrating symptom.